c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 .. note::

 	Congratulations!
-        You just successfully issued the Hi-C sequencing analysis pipeline commands!!!
+        You just successfully issued the ChIP sequencing analysis pipeline commands!!!

-After the processing is complete, you can access quality control plots in the homer_tag_directory/HomerQcPlots.
-You can find the compartment data in the compartments folder, TADs in the TADs folder and significant interactions in the peaks folder.
+After the processing is complete, you can access quality control plots in the report/ directory.
+You can find peak data in the peak_call/ directory and significant interactions in the differential_binding folder.

 For more information about output formats please consult the webpage of the third party tool used.

 .. note::

-         The Hi-C sequencing pipeline also analyzes capture hic data if the “-t capture” flag is used.
+         The ChIP sequencing pipeline also analyzes ATAC-Seq data if the “-t atacseq” flag is used.
 For more information on the available steps in that pipeline use:

 ::